saylesss88/nix-book/src/nix/gpg-agent.md

 `keyid-format = "0xlong";`, and `with-fingerprint`.

 Always sign your public keys before you publish them to prevent man in the middle attacks and other modifications.
-When a subkey or userid is generated it is self-signed automatically, which is why you need to enter your password.
+When a subkey or userID is generated it is self-signed automatically, which is why you need to enter your password.

 Don't blindly trust keys from keyservers.
 You should verify the full key fingerprint with the owner over the phone if possible.

-Use a strong primary key, 1024-bit DSA, 1024-bit RSA, and the use of SHA-1 for signing are no longer recommended.
-We use `AES256` (Advanced Encryption Standard 256-bit key), and `SHA512` by default in the following configuration.
+Use a strong primary key, don't use 1024-bit DSA, 1024-bit RSA, or SHA-1 for signing they are no longer recommended.

 Choose an expiration date less than 2 years, you can add time if needed.
 Remember this date.

+Rotate your subkeys.

 Keep your primary key offline, this ensures that it can't be stolen by an attacker allowing him to create new identities.
 We accomplish this by creating